 Top Blog Apps for Shopify

 Since it is in our nature to "follow the crowd" and do what others do, people like to read what others read, when it comes to blogs.
-In Shopify Blog App, except for the recent posts and featured posts widgets, you can also display popular posts.
+In Shopify Blog App, except for the and widgets, you can also display popular posts.

 Unlike other posts in a blog sidebar, you can't choose what is displayed as popular posts.
 The app calculates the views and displays the most viewed articles as popular posts.